-^{} A 90-percent confidence interval is a measure of an estimate's variability.
+\ A 90-percent confidence interval is a measure of an estimate's variability.
 The larger the confidence interval in relation to the size of the estimate, the less reliable the estimate.

-Note: These data are for completions in the third and fourth quarters of 2005 and the first and second quarters of 2006.
+Note: These data are for completions in the first, second, third, and fourth quarters of 2006.